-ARS CRIMINAL DAMAGE LAWYER
+ARS CRIMINAL DAMAGE ATTORNEY PHOENIX, AZ

 When a person commits criminal damage in Arizona, they are basically committing a crime against public or private property.
 Although it may not seem like property damage could come with steep penalties, these charges have the potential to result in steep fines and even prison time.
 If you have been charged with ARS criminal damage in Arizona, you need a seasoned criminal defense attorney in Phoenix.

 At Ybarra Maldonado Law Group, we dedicate ourselves to defending those accused of serious crimes, such as criminal damage, disorderly conduct, probation violations, and much more.
 If you or someone you know has been charged with criminally damaging property, contact the experienced defense attorneys at YMLG.
-To schedule your consultation with us, please call our office at 602-910-4040 today, or fill out our online intake form.
+To schedule your consultation with us, please call our office at 602-910-4040 today or fill out our online intake form.

 What Is Criminal Damage in Arizona?

 According to Arizona law, criminal damage involves defacing, tampering with, or recklessly damaging property that belongs to someone else.
 This damage could be to a public or private building, a utility property, or other forms of property.
-One of the most important elements of criminal damage involves recklessness, meaning someone is aware of the danger of their actions without regarding the potential consequences.
+One of the most important elements of criminal damage involves recklessness, meaning someone is aware of the danger of their actions without regard for the potential consequences.
 In particular, the consequences of their actions create a substantial and unjustifiable risk to property.

 Examples of Criminal Damage to Property